hdcola/ticksy/docs/DailyScrum.md

 - ER digram and use case diagram, created SQL database in Microsoft Azure

 2. To do until next scrum
-   -Research Material Design to start creating dialogs
+- Research Material Design to start creating dialogs
 3. Need assistance with

 -